 Property rights for Germans in Dubai

 Foreigners are allowed to purchase flats in Dubai in so-called "freehold" areas.
 These areas are designated by the Ruler of Dubai and allow non-citizens to own unrestricted ownership of the flat.
 In these designated zones, foreigners can purchase flats with unrestricted ownership rights, with no time restrictions.
+Difference between freehold and leasehold There are two main forms of property ownership in Dubai: freehold and leasehold.- FreeholdAs a freehold owner, you own both the property and the land on which it stands, with no time limit.
+This gives you full control over the use, sale or letting of the property.

 - LeaseholdWith leasehold ownership, you acquire the right to use the property for a fixed period of time, which in Dubai is typically up to 99 years.
 However, ownership of the property remains with the original owner.
 At the end of the leasehold contract, the property reverts to the owner of the land.